pratikGhodke1/self-tracker/README.md

 3. Install dependencies using poetry
     > poetry install

+#### Running Development Server
+Simply run python command to start the server.
+By default, it will run in `development` mode.
+> python app.py

+#### Running Production Server using WSGI
+Use `gunicorn` to run the `wsgi.py` file.
+> gunicorn -w 4 --bind 0.0.0.0:5002 "wsgi:application"

 # Endpoints
 Below are the endpoints, expected response body and params and returned response.
 Currently using version 1 of api with API prefix as `/api/v1`